behzad888/atom-aurelia-snippets/README.md

 # Aurelia Snippets for Atom
-This extension for Atom adds snippets for Aurelia for TypeScript, Javascript and HTML.
+This extension for Atom adds snippets for Aurelia for TypeScript and Javascript.

 ## Usage
 Type part of a snippet, press `enter`, and the snippet unfolds.